stevenmichaelthomas/elsie/README.md

 ## Running ##

-* `$ cordova emulate windows --phone`
+* `$ cordova build windows --phone`

-Deploy to a WP 8.1 phone using the Visual Studio project created by Cordova.

-This README created on a lunch break.
+* Run VS and run the app (on either an emulator or a phone.)

+## Known Issues ##

+* Occasionally, the app can't get a location on a new project build.
+If this is the case, you need to remove and re-add the geolocation plugin.